Asemic writing: History

+In 1997, visual poets Tim Gaze and Jim Leftwich first applied the word asemic to name their quasi-calligraphic writing gestures.
+The authors explored sub-verbal and sub-letteral forms of writing, and textual asemia as a creative option and as an intentional practice.
+Since the late 1990s, asemic writing has blossomed into a worldwide literary/art movement.
+Its popularity has especially grown in the early part of the 21st century, though there is an acknowledgement of a long and complex history, which precedes the activities of the current asemic movement, especially with regards to abstract calligraphy, wordless writing, and verbal writing damaged beyond the point of legibility.
+Jim Leftwich has recently stated that an asemic condition of an asemic work is an impossible goal, and that it is not possible to create an literary work entirely without meaning.
+Others such as author Travis Jeppesen have found the term asemic to be problematic because "it seems to infer writing with no meaning."

 Asemic writing occurs in avant-garde literature and art with strong roots in the earliest forms of writing.
 The history of today's asemic movement stems from two Chinese calligraphers: "crazy" Zhang Xu, a Tang dynasty (c.
 800 CE) calligrapher who was famous for creating wild illegible calligraphy, and the younger "drunk" monk Huaisu who also excelled at illegible cursive calligraphy.
 Japanese calligraphers subsequently expanded upon Chinese abstract calligraphic expression by Hitsuzendō (the way of Zen through brush), allowing their works to move past formal presentation and "breathe with the vitality of eternal experience".